top of page

 Viewer-base isn't based on socialist/communist methodology, like the one presented in the Lion King.
 There is no equal share of attention for those who truly deserve it.
 Hence, it's your job to create this justification for yourself, and rally the readers into reading your material and appreciating your philosophical material.
 Don't expect people to just come and read you in a world where there is a severe lack of justice served.

-With so much competition on attention, simply writing or speaking isn't enough if you wish to reach the immortalization of those before you.
+With so much competition for attention, simply writing or speaking isn't enough if you wish to reach the immortalization of those before you.
 You need to work hard earning it.
 And those who refuse to work hard, might easily fall to get-rich-quick schemes.
 Attention is to be worked hard for, and worked for, relentlessly.

-Apprentices, Not Cult Worshippers
+Genuine followers, Not Cult Worshippers

 A few final words about relevance in philosophy: The "path of sin" is to turn your words into a cult, something that Pythagoras and Osho did during their lifetimes.
 However, by making your philosophy a cult, you will severely increase your chances of having your reputation stained by others, even by the media.
 Therefore, you shouldn't become a cult leader.
 You should become a philosopher with a community of viewers of equal status as yourself.

 The path between philosophership and cultist condescension is, unfortunately, quite thin.
 Avoiding cultist organization would mean that your philosophy might be more respected than otherwise.
-That's because many people may think in an ad-hominem matter, and would easily correlate your writings with who you were.
+That's because many people may think in an ad-hominem manner, and would easily correlate your writings with who you were.
 As unfortunate as their fallacious thinking is, you have a reputation to preserve as a public figure for that reasoning.

 Ruin your reputation as a person, and your work's reputation can be ruined as well, by people who don't properly understand that philosophy is an exchange of ideas.
 It isn't an exchange of the people who create and discuss said ideas, but many people, being the irrational social animals that many are, won't necessarily care.

-125 views2 comments
+164 views2 comments

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer

-I am a philosopher from Israel, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
-I'm also a semi-hermit who has decided to dedicate his life to writing and sharing my articles across the globe.
-Several podcasts on me, as well as a radio interview, have been made since my career as a writer.
+I am a philosopher, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
+I'm also a semi-hermit who has decided to dedicate my life to writing and sharing my articles across the globe to help others and combat shallowness.
 More information about me can be found here.

 bottom of page